-Global hourly and synoptic observations compiled from numerous sources into a single common ASCII format and common data model; data from than 20,000 stations.
+Global hourly and synoptic observations compiled from numerous sources into a single common ASCII format and common data model.
+Data from more than 20,000 stations are available.

-Sensor data from over 900 sites in the U.S.
+Sensor data from over 900 sites in the United States.

 These systems are among the oldest automated weather stations and predate ASOS.
 They generally report at 20-minute intervals and do not report special observations for rapidly changing weather conditions.